GrassLab/osc2021/README.md

 | --- | ----------- | --- | --- |
 |`309552002`| `jackhong12` | `黃振宏` | jackhuang1205@gmail.com |

+## TODO
+- [ ] switch from el2 to el1
+- [ ] Add a command that can load a user program in the initramfs.
+Then, use eret to jump to the start address.

 ## Support Feature
 - bootloader will relocate itself